Answers to GDR Questions for 2014:

 What makes you happy?

-What growth have you seen in your writing over the past twelve months?
+What growth have you seen in your writing in the past 12 months?

 How did your progress exceed your expectations?

 It didn’t.
 I fell short in most ways.